neondatabase/website/content/docs/guides/logical-replication-postgres.md

     PUBLICATION users_publication;
     ```

-    - `subscription_name`: A name you choose for the subscription.
+    - `subscription_name`: A name you chose for the subscription.
     - `connection_string`: The connection string for your Neon database, where you defined the publication.
     - `publication_name`: The name of the publication you created on your Neon database.